 Cromwell believes that using independent valuers (with valuers being required to confirm their independence as part of their valuation report) and ensuring that the valuers used in relation to any one property are rotated in accordance with the valuation policy, will best address any potential conflicts of interest that might arise.
 However, relevant staff are also aware of Cromwell’s conflict of interest arrangements and are required to report any actual or potential conflicts of interest of which they become aware so that the conflicts can be appropriately managed and/or monitored.

-Unitholders can obtain a copy of the valuation policy by calling Cromwell Investor Services on 1300 276 693.Unitholders should note that the financial information provided in the PDS has been prepared based on an “as if complete” valuation of the ATO Dandenong property.
-In other words, the valuation assumes that the ATO Dandenong is complete, has been built in accordance with the agreed specifications and that the leases commence as expected and on the agreed terms.
-It also assumes that property market conditions remain constant.
-As a result, there is a risk that, on Practical Completion, the Property’s valuation will not be the same as its “as if complete” valuation.
-A summary of the valuation is included in Section 11 of the PDS.
-Any changes to the Property’s valuation will impact on the Trust’s NTA.
+Unitholders can obtain a copy of the valuation policy by calling Cromwell Investor Services on 1300 276 693.

 Trust Borrowing